huijbers/huijbers.github.io/_publications/2010-paper-title-number-4.md

 ---
-title: "Dissociating the "retrieval success" regions of the brain: effects of retrieval delay."
+title: "Dissociating the retrieval success regions of the brain: effects of retrieval delay."
 collection: publications
 permalink: /publication/01/01/2010-paper-title-number-4
 date: 01/01/2010